Medical expert of the article

 Stages

-- Ia stage - the thickness is 0.75 mm and / or the degree of invasion according to Clark II (pT1), regional (N0) and distant (M0) metastases are absent.
+- Stage Ia - the thickness is 0.75 mm and/or the degree of invasion according to Clark II (pT1), regional (N0) and distant (M0) metastases are absent.

-- Ib stage - the thickness is 0.76-1.50 mm and / or the degree of invasion according to Clark III (pT2): N0.
+- Stage Ib - thickness is 0.76-1.50 mm and/or the degree of invasion according to Clark III (pT2): N0.
 M0.

-- IIa stage - thickness 1.51-4.00 mm and / or degree of invasion according to Clark IV (rTZ).
+- Stage IIa - thickness 1.51-4.00 mm and/or degree of invasion according to Clark IV (pT3).
 N0.
 M0.

-- III stage - metastases to regional lymph nodes or metastases in-transit (satellites); any pT, N1 or N2, MO.
+- Stage III - metastases to regional lymph nodes or metastases in-transit (satellites); any pT, N1 or N2, MO.

-- IV stage - distant metastases: any pT.
-Any N. Ml.
+- Stage IV - distant metastases: any pT. any N. Ml.

 Forms

-- Malignant neoplasm is melanoma.
+- Malignant neoplasm - melanoma.

-Compulsory diagnostic tests
+Mandatory diagnostic tests

 - Complete physical examination with assessment of local status